apptainer/apptainer-userdocs/gpu.rst

 *******************************************

 The ``--nvccli`` option instructs
-{Singularity} to perform GPU container setup using the ``nvidia-container-cli`` utility.
-This utility must be installed separately from {Singularity}.
+{Project} to perform GPU container setup using the ``nvidia-container-cli`` utility.
+This utility must be installed separately from {Project}.
 It is available in the repositories of some distributions, and at: https://nvidia.github.io/libnvidia-container/

 .. warning::

-   This feature is considered experimental in {Singularity} as of now.
+   This feature is considered experimental in {Project} as of now.
 It cannot not replace the legacy NVIDIA support in all situations, and should be tested carefully before use in production workflows.